elijah0815/p2-rtx/README.md

 #### ⚠️ Current issues:
 - Most effects are rendered using shaders.
 Remix has a floating point precision issue when it comes to shaders.
 Effects get glitchy the further away you are from the map center.
 Performance is not the best either (as I had do do some dirty hacks to get them to render).
+- ^ Disabled the portal gun viewmodel effects on sp_a1_wakeup because of that

 <br>